-94% saw their child's emotional well-being improve through the wish experience.
+saw their child's emotional well-being improve through the wish experience.

-95% of wish parents said their wish improved their family's well-being.
+of wish parents said their wish improved their family's emotional well-being.

-95% of wish parents said their wish brought their family closer together.
+of wish parents said their wish brought their family closer together.

-97% of wish parents said their child's wish made their child feel more joyful.
+of wish parents said their child's wish made their child feel more joyful.

-72% of wish parents said the wish experience helped improve their child's physical well-being.

-65% of wish parents said the wish experience helped their family connect more with their community.
+of wish parents said the wish experience helped improve their child's physical well-being.of wish parents said the wish experience helped their family connect more with their community.

-51% of wish parents said they observed their child increasing their compliance with treatment after learning they would receive a wish.
+believe the wish experience gave their child a better chance of surviving their critical illness.of wish parents said they observed their child increasing their compliance with treatment after learning they would receive a wish.